Firetrust

 # If set =0 then MTA Authentication is ignored and all emails pass through filters.

-Don't check local email
+Do not check local email

 use_is_routable=1